nikhil-khot/fractal-lang/README.md

 ## Purpose

 Fractalang is a langauge allows users to easily represent and draw [fractals](https://en.wikipedia.org/wiki/Fractal).
 The langauge supports both iterative and escape-time fractals enabling users to explore math in a more approachable setting and to see their creations come to life.
 The interactive nature of the language was intentional so that users can explore the fractals they create.

-    Tell potential users why they might be interested in your DSL, i.e. a purpose statement for the DSL and description or links to relevant background information necessary to understand the domain.

 ## Example